paulahitz8/RPGUIMenus/templates/ui_design.md

 ## Flowcharts
 Flowcharts are going to be key in order to make sure the navigation through the menus is as efficient and organized as possible.
-Flowcharts lets see visually in a very simple way the setup for our menus.
+Flowcharts allows to see visually in a very simple way the setup for our menus.
 It is going to be important to create flowcharts to demostrate and make sure that the organization is as best as possible.

 Some examples:
 _Pause Menu Flowchart:_